-- 2.1 All CEMS at each affected boiler, unit, or approved alternative or advanced combustion resource shall, at a minimum, generate and record the following data points once per minute: - a.
-Nitrogen oxide concentration in the stack in units of ppmv. - b.
+- 2.1 All CEMS at each affected boiler, unit, or approved alternative or advanced combustion resource electric power generating unit shall, at a minimum, generate and record the following data points once per minute: - a.
+Nitrogen oOxides of nitrogen concentration in the stack in units of ppmv. - b.
 Oxygen concentration in the stack in units of percent. - c.
 Volumetric flow rate of stack gases in units of dry standard cubic feet per minute (DSCFM).
-For Rule 1135 standard gas conditions are defined as temperature at 68°F and one atmosphere of pressure. - d.
+For Rule 1135 standard gas conditions are defined as temperature at 68^o-F and one atmosphere of pressure. - d.
 Fuel flow rates in units of standard cubic feet per minute (SCFM) for gaseous fuels or pounds per minute (lb/min) for liquid fuels if EPA Method 19 is used to calculate the stack gas volumetric flow rate. - e.
 Nitrogen oxide emission rate in units of lb/minute.
 The nitrogen oxide emission rate is calculated according to the following: